donydchen/mvsplat/README.md

 ## Installation

-To get started, create a conda virtual environment using Python 3.10+ and install requirements:
+To get started, create a conda virtual environment using Python 3.10+ and install the requirements:

 ```bash
 conda create -n mvsplat python=3.10